jbottum/t5pat/langchain_markdown20.md

 Answer: ottawa

 ```
 For knowledge retrieval, the flan-t5-xl did better than the flan-t5-large.
-The xl version answered Germany and Canada correct, but it still missed Spain, although it did provide a Spanish city as the answer.
+The xl version answered Germany and Canada correct, but it still missed the capital of Spain, although Spain is the capital city of Spain's Cantabria region.

 Next, let's look at the Question Answer Text2Text Example